marius-team/marius/docs/config_interface/full_schema.rst

      - No
    * - edge_decoder_method
      - String
      - Specifies how to apply the decoder to a given set of edges, and negatives.
-Options are ["ONLY_POS", "CORRUPT_NODE"].
-(Default "CORRUPT_NODE")
+Options are ["infer", "train"].
+(Default "train")
      - No

 .. code-block:: yaml